koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_42_finally-detailling-of-the-processes-done-company-specific.md

-# Finally Detailling of the processes (done Company specific)
+# Slide 42 of Lecture 2 contains information about Finally Detailling of the processes (done Company specific)
 # The image in slide 42 of lecture 2 consists of several structured components arranged hierarchically to depict a process.
 Here's a detailed description:

 1. **Main Arrow Diagram (Top Section):**